apache/ofbiz-tools/documentation/BuildBot/BuildBot.md

 ## Handling issues
 Sometimes (rarely) you can get transient tests errors in BuildBot.
 This mean tests don't all pass in BuildBot, though they pass in your local instance.
 In such case, it's most certainly an issue with servers.
-Those are hard workers and make errors from time to time, which shows that not only human make errors :smirk:.
+Those are hard workers and make errors from time to time, which shows that not only human make errors.

 Before being anything it's best to check which BuildBot step is impacted and if it exists have a look at the logfile (stdio)